 - Winter food – wheatgerm sticks and pellets are used when the temperatures fall in the winter as it’s easier for the fish to digest

-- Koi food – As koi have different nutritional needs, they require colour enhancers to maintain their amazing colour – look for food products that contain Spirulina
+- Koi food – As koi have different nutritional needs, they require colour enhancers to maintain their amazing color – look for food products that contain Spirulina

 The dietary requirements of fish change during the winter.
 When the temperature of your pond falls to four degrees Celsius or below, you do not need to feed them.
 The reason for this is because the water temperature controls their metabolism.